iliakolev/sass-guide/README.md

 ### Section

-Begin every new section with a title.
+Begin every section block with a title.

 ```scss
 // *************************************